Israel–Syria relations: Operation Good Neighbor (2016–2018)

 In June 2016, the Israeli military began Operation Good Neighbor, a multi-faceted humanitarian relief operation to prevent starvation of Syrians who live along the border and provide basic or advanced medical treatment.

 The aid consisted of medical care, water, electricity, education or food and was given to Syrians near the ceasefire line between Israel and Syria, often escorted across by Israeli soldiers.
 Over 200,000 Syrians received such aid, and more than 4,000 of them were treated in Israeli hospitals from 2013 to September 2018.
 Many of the treated victims were civilians, often children.
 Allegations have been made that some were rebel fighters from the Free Syrian Army.
 This theory is supported by the claim that Israel had a strategic interest in aiding the rebels; they fought against both ISIL and Iranian-allied forces.

 COVID-19 Vaccines

-In 2021, Israel agreed to fund an undisclosed number of coronavirus vaccines for the Syrian people via a Russian intermediary, in exchange for the release of an Israeli citizen who illegally crossed the border.
+In 2021, a reported claimed that Israel agreed to fund an undisclosed number of coronavirus vaccines for the Syrian people via a Russian intermediary, in exchange for the release of an Israeli citizen who illegally crossed the ceasefire line.
+The claim was denied by Syria.